McMahonLab/Scripts/MetaPathways/MetaPathwaysProtocol.md

       `-v` tells MetaPathways to run in verbose mode
       `-r` overlay accepts pre-existing results

       You now have a PGDB!
-The running time of this command is highly variable.
-I didn’t time this step, so I don’t know how long it takes.
+On a Mid-2012 MacBook Pro, this step takes approximately 15 minutes per MB of sequence.

 10. To run post-processing scripts, from `/path/to/pathway-tools` invoke Pathway Tools in api mode via the following command: `./pathway-tools –api` and follow the examples [online](https://github.com/hallamlab/mp_tutorial/wiki/Pathway-Analysis).